open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/getting-started.md

    $ curl localhost:8080/rolldice
    ```

-5. Stop the server process
+5. Stop the server process.

 At step 4, you should have seen trace & log output from the server and client
 that looks something like this (trace output is line-wrapped for convenience):